top of page

 The verb 'signify' has its etymological roots in the Latin word 'significare,' which is a combination of 'signum,' meaning 'sign' or 'mark,' and 'facere,' meaning 'to make' or 'to do.'
 In its original Latin form, 'significare' meant 'to make a sign' or 'to indicate,' reflecting the concept of conveying meaning through symbols or signs.
 Over time, as language and communication developed, the term 'signify' came to represent the broader idea of conveying meaning, indicating, or representing something through words, actions, or symbols.
 The etymology of 'signify' underscores its historical connection to the act of communicating and highlighting the importance of conveying meaning in various ways.

-Find the meaning of signify
+Find the correct meaning of the verb signify:

 Try Again!